Croatia by bus

 Buying a ticket:

-Obviously the easiest way to buy a ticket is here on Getbybus.com, alternatively it is possible to buy ticket at the bus station and in most case also on the bus.
+Obviously the easiest way to buy a ticket is here on Getbybus.com, alternatively it is possible to buy ticket at the main bus stations (Zagreb, Split, Dubrovnik) and in some cases also on the bus.
 Be aware that you are obliged to carry your ticket with you during the journey.

 If you buy your ticket on the bus, make sure that the ticket is issued by the ticket machine which most buses have these days.

-Good to know when travelling on bus in Croatia:
+Good to know when travelling on a bus in Croatia:

 If you carry luggage for the hold, you will be charged an extra fee of about 1-2 Euro per piece.

 During summer season buses can be delayed due to heavy traffic.